New Referee FAQs

 Grade 8 allows you to referee all youth games, competitive and recreational.
 Grade 8 referees usually get paid.
 Both have no minimum age requirements.

 No. Grade 9 and Grade 8 are simply the classifications that US Soccer Federation uses to designate the different level referees.
 Everyone starts as an entry level Grade 9 or Grade 8.
+For instructions on how to begin the process of becoming a referee click here.

 - Grade 1 - International Referee